Getting completion rates to 96%

-- WHO: A tool to find if a patient's insurance covers their medication.
-Done for a large multinational pharmaceutical company
+WHO: A web-tool for insurance coverage.
+Done for a large global pharmaceutical company

-In order to understand our users and all of the moving parts of insurance look-ups , we conducted remote interviews with internal stakeholders.
+Lots of calls in little time!
+Interviews helped us understand our users and all of the moving parts of insurance coverage.

-- The insurance look-up is a critical step in getting patients onto their brand, which affects the client's bottom-line.
+The insurance coverage look-up is a critical step in getting patients onto their brands, which affect the client's bottom-line.

 Mapping the Current Journey

-- We were asking the user to make many important decisions throughout the process which could be daunting and lead to drop-off.
+We were asking the user to make many important decisions throughout the process which could lead to drop-off.

 Improving the Experience

-We utilized interactive wireframes moving out of ideation.
-This made it much easier for the client to understand the user flows, areas we had missed and any additional pain points.
+We utilized interactive wireframes making it much easier for the client to understand the user flows, and any additional pain points.
 This also let us FAIL much faster and cheaper.

-- We failed FAST and EARLY, those learning were brought through the entire experience.
+We failed FAST and EARLY, those learnings were brought through the entire experience.

-- We found that our copy used too much "industry jargon", so we simplified the copy to make it easier to understand.
+We simplified the copy to make it easier to understand.

-After the prototypes were tested and approved I built out the User Interface while aligning to brand guidelines.
-We maintained communication with our development team throughout this process.
+I built out the User Interface while aligning to brand guidelines.
+We maintained communication with our development team throughout the entire process.